ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 0x55abcf455490: 0xe7 0x41 0xff 0x14
 ```

-Hence the write primative would look something like this
+Hence the write primitive would look something like this

 ```assembly
 xor al, 0x41